SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/data-security-and-compliance/2022-07-22-envelope-encryption.markdown

 |![Key rotation](/assets/images/posts/key-rotation.png)|
 |:-:|
-|<sub>*Figure 3: Key rotation.*</sub>|<br/><br/>
+|<sup>*Figure 3: Key rotation.*</sup>|<br/><br/>

 In general, key-vault tools *safely keep all old versions of the key material forever*, so we can decrypt any data that was encrypted with that key and do not delete any rotated old key materials until we delete the keys.
 When we use a rotated key to encrypt data, the key-vault uses the current key material.
 When we use the rotated key to decrypt ciphertext, key-vault uses the key material version that was used to encrypt it.

 ### Automatic key rotation

 It's recommended to rotate keys automatically on a regular schedule.
 The frequency of rotation is defined by a rotation schedule.

+The rotation schedule may be determined by:

+- Age of the key
-The rotation schedule may be determined by the *age of the key* or the *amount or volume of messages encrypted with a certain key version*.
+- Number or volume of data encrypted with a certain key version

 We may enable automatic key rotation for an existing key depending on the key-vault tool we use.
 When we set up automatic key rotation for the keys, key-vault tools usually make new key materials for those keys on a regular basis, like once a year.

+### How often should the keys be rotated?

+Key rotations should ideally occur every few months, but once every three months is recommended.
+If we want to perform this more often, we:

+- Have a large amount of data.
+- Have a high-value data.
+- Have a shared-environment.

+### Benefits of key rotation

+- Key rotation reduces the amount of data encrypted with the same key version, making assaults less likely.
+- Regular key rotation ensures that our system is capable of handling manual key rotation, whether due to a security breach or for any other reason.